wongsingfo/comp-sys/docs/system/auth.md

 # uid and gid are both 500
 ```

 1. Real UserID : It is account of owner of this process.
 In our shell, every process that we'll now run will inherit the privileges of my user account and will run with the same UID and GID.
-(500 in this example)
+(500 in this example).
+Only superuser process can change them.

-2. Effective UserID : When a file is **setuid** (`-rwsr-xr-x` the `s` bit indicates this),  the process changes its Effective User ID (EUID) from the default RUID to the owner of this special binary executable file
+2. Effective UserID : Used for permission checks.
+When a file is **setuid** (`-rwsr-xr-x` the `s` bit indicates this),  the process changes its Effective User ID (EUID) from the default RUID to the owner of this special binary executable file.

 3. Saved UserID : It is used when a process is running with elevated privileges (generally root) needs to do some under-privileged work.
 In that case, the effective UID (EUID) from before will be saved inside SUID and then changed to an unprivileged task.